isomerpages/ncss-ssi/pages/training/certificate_prog/Higher-Diploma-in-Social-Service.md

 Course fees for the programme have to be paid upon acceptance of the offer letter within the timeline provided in the ofter letter.

 Learners must achieve at least 75% attendance per module and be certified competent in all the assessment components in order to be eligible for SkillsFuture Singapore (SSG) funding.
-Learners or their sponsoring organisations will have to pay the course fees in the event that the learners fail to meet the attendance/ assessment requirements and/or any other terms and conditions for SSG funding eligibility.
-Please refer to www.skillsconnect.gov.sg for more information on the SSG funding eligibility requirement.
+Learners or their sponsoring organisations will have to pay the full course fees in the event that the learners fail to meet the attendance/ assessment requirements and/or any other terms and conditions for SSG funding eligibility.
+Please refer to this [link](www.skillsconnect.gov.sg){:target="_blank"} for more information on the SSG funding eligibility requirement.

 *Please note that course fees are subjected to changes.